-We often see the effects of scams on vulnerable people, which can lead to the loss of significant sums of money and to victimisation and abuse.
-Such cases can be very distressing and there may be little prospect of recovering the money that’s been stolen.
+We often see the effects of scams which can lead to the loss of significant sums of money and to victimisation and abuse.
+As scamming techniques have become more sophisticated, all of us are vulnerable to this kind of fraud.

 To protect yourself and others if you suspect or are subject to scamming activity, report it to one or more of the following agencies:

 Helpline: 03454 04 05 06

 Telephone: 0300 123 2040